 I later learned that this group are highly unusual.
 Convention has it that women only sing or dance while the men play the instruments.
 However this band embraces indigenous traditions while rejecting sexist elements and developing the culture into the contemporary context.
 The band is highly political, rooted in resistance and struggle, not put off by a little tear gas.
 The lyrics, though based on traditional songs, are modified to carry more approbriate messaging.
 For example, one song previsously blaming women for men getting drunk has be transformed into a song calling women from their domestic chores to join those dancing.
 Another orginally about seducing women by getting them drunk is now a song about sexual concent and equality.

-the Red Tinku alternative political history tour of the city and learned how even the language here had been influenced by the women who have given their lives in struggle and resistance over the centuries.
+This theme of strong women engaged in struggle is reflected throughout the history of Cochabamba.
+Agnes and I took the Red Tinku alternative political history tour of the city and learned how even the language here had been influenced by the women who have given their lives in struggle and resistance over the centuries.

 Red Tinku had been criticised by some for exploiting gringos during the conference.
 Our group had considered staying at their social centre but were put off by prices several times the cost of a cheap hostel in the city.
 However we did eventually end up there for a pachamama ritual which involved large quantities of coca leaves and bucket loads of booze.
 When I say buckets, I mean it literally - the bar consisted of three barrels from which people were served 5 litre buckets costing under £2.50 a go.